-I feel strongly that the way to change this is for women to “NIP” (Nurse In Public) openly, comfortably, and as discreetly as possible, so that people (especially children) can see that breastfeeding is the ‘normal’ way to feed our babies.
+I feel strongly that the way to change this attitude is for women to “NIP” (Nurse In Public) openly, comfortably, and without embarrassment, so that people (especially children) can see that breastfeeding is the ‘normal’ way to feed our babies.

-With more and more mothers nursing these days, the tide is beginning to turn.
-We are nursing our babies whenever they need to eat, meeting their needs wherever we happen to be.
-We are backed by the scientific evidence that breastmilk is the superior infant food, and the knowledge in our hearts that we are providing our little ones with the best possible start in life.
+With more and more mothers breastfeeding these days, the tide is beginning to turn.
+We are nursing our babies whenever they need to eat, and meeting their needs wherever we happen to be.
+We are backed by the scientific evidence that breast milk is the superior infant food, and the knowledge in our hearts that we are providing our little ones with the best possible start in life.

 There has been legislation passed in most states making it illegal to harass a mother who is nursing in public, as well as laws exempting baring your breast to feed a baby from indecent exposure penalties.
-While it is sad that we have to have such laws, it does mean that the rights of nursing mothers are finally being recognized and validated.
+While it is sad that we need to have such laws, it does mean that the rights of nursing mothers are finally being recognized and validated.

-I have always nursed my babies anywhere and everywhere – the pool, the grocery store, PTA meetings, Little League games, etc. The only problem I ever encountered was when people who didn’t know what I was doing would come up and pull the blanket away to look at the baby, and get really embarrassed.
+I nursed all six of my babies anywhere and everywhere – the pool, the grocery store, PTA meetings, Little League games, etc. The only problem I ever encountered was with people who didn’t know I was nursing, so they would come up and pull the blanket away to look at the baby, and then get really embarrassed.
 I always make a point of going up to mothers who are nursing in public and telling them how wonderful I think it is that they are breastfeeding.
-When they see this strange woman approaching, they always look uncomfortable, because they think I’m going to criticize them, but they relax and are very appreciative when they realize that I’m actually very supportive.
+When they see a stranger approaching, they always look uncomfortable, because they think I’m going to criticize them, but they relax and are very appreciative when they realize that I’m actually very supportive.

 - Carry a blanket to throw over the baby once he settles down and starts nursing.
 You may want to get a very light piece of fabric to use when it’s warm outside.
 If you feel that it’s too hot, don’t use it.
-If you’re nursing an older baby, he’s probably going to throw it off anyway.
+If you’re nursing an older baby, he’s probably going to pull it off anyway.
 It’s just an option if you feel that it will make you or the people around you uncomfortable.

-- When you go shopping, try to nurse in the car before you go into the store if it’s not too hot or cold.
-Look for nursing spots when you go inside – locate lounges or stores with areas set aside especially for nursing.
+- When you go shopping, try to nurse in the car before you go into the store, if it’s not too hot or cold.
+Look for comfortable nursing spots when you go inside – locate lounges or stores with areas set aside especially for nursing.
 More and more stores are providing these areas as breastfeeding rates increase.

 - One last tip for moms who NIP: In my opinion, most if not all, of the nursing cover ups do nothing but make moms more conspicuous when they are NIP.
 Nothing screams “I’m nursing my baby now!” more than sitting under a multicolored tent-like contraption.
 I’m sorry if that offends the makers of “Hooter Hiders” and other nursing cover ups, but I can honestly say that I’ve never seen a single one that didn’t draw attention to the nursing mom.
 On the other hand, I’ve seen plenty of moms nurse so discreetly that no one knew they were feeding their babies, by simply tossing a blanket over their shoulder or nursing their baby in a sling.